planetlabs/planet-client-python/docs/python/sdk-subscriptions.md

 outputs the JSON for your first 100 subscriptions.
 If you'd like more you can set the `--limit` parameter higher, or you can set it to 0 and there will be no limit.

+TODO: Update narrative here, maybe example?
+How do we get python to print json nicely?
+Or does it do it by default?

 You can get nicer formatting with `--pretty` or pipe it into `jq`, just like the other Planet CLI’s.

-The `list` command also supports filtering by the status of the subscription:
+The `list_subscriptions` method also supports filtering by the status of the subscription:

+TODO: Python snippet here:
 ```sh
 planet subscriptions list --status running
 ```